rashidyreza/Relarive-orientation-with-co-linearity-eq/README.md

 email: rashidyreza76@gmail.com

 Hello friends, I'm Reza Rashidi.
-Here is my teaching slides of relative orientation of two image with co-linearity equations to make the 3d model.
+Here is my teaching slides of relative orientation of two image with co-linearity equations to make the 3d model as TA in isfahan university.

 I I defined a project at the end of slides: